vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 Intuition
 Similar to the above.
 But different in few ways.
 It's a cycle detection problem which kind of changes the way you traverse and label nodes.
-Apart from few minor differences that the graph is directed and visited array used diffeent labels to check for cycles.
+Apart from few minor differences that the graph is directed and visited array used different labels to check for cycles.
 This problem is very similar in structure to the previous one.

 First we will draw all the nodes as a graph from 0-N-1, so that we visually see what we are working with.